Gabrielle Goodman: Career

 Goodman, a protege of Roberta Flack began her international performance career as a backing singer for Flack in the mid-1980s and continued to tour and record with the legend for several years opening for Miles Davis, Ray Charles, the Crusaders and other legends in Japan, Switzerland, Brazil and other prestigious venues all over the world.
 Goodman's breakthrough as a solo recording artist happened when she appeared on producer Norman Connors 1988 album Passion on Capitol Records.Goodman appears in Norman Connors UNSUNG episode.
 She was the lead female singer on five songs, including a remake of Minnie Riperton's "Loving You" and "You're My One And Only Love".
 She later recorded two jazz albums Travelin' Light and Until We Love on the JMT/Verve label with German producer Stefan Winter that feature her with Kevin Eubanks, Christian Mcbride, Gary Bartz, Gary Thomas, and Terri Lyne Carrington.Goodman's gospel influence is apparent in her jazz recordings as she blends genres starting "On A Clear Day" with a rousing gospel introduction that gives way to full swing interpretation as the song continues.
 It was Gary Thomas who recommended Goodman for the recording contract with JMT/Verve.
 Her early years of singing in church in Baltimore allowed the singer to blend jazz and gospel.
 Goodman stated that she and the band: Christian Mcbride, Mulgrew Miller and Terri Lyne Carrington began to play the song between takes of another song and the performance was so strong that the producer Stefan Winter decided to record the song and add it to the "Until We Love"CD.
 Since then Goodman has recorded and produced three soul jazz CDs respectively entitled "Angel Eyes", "Songs From The Book" and "Spiritual Tapestry" for the Goodness label.
 She appears with Walter Beasley, Terri Lyne Carrington, David Bunn, Tony Bunn, Jeff Ramsey, Armsted Christian and Patrice Rushen on these recordings.
+In 2018 Goodman demonstrated her ability to sing and compose in the classical tradition with her self-produced recording Black Portraits.
+It is the only recording that offers an idea of Goodman's full throated classically trained soprano voice in the traditional sense.
+The versatile singer followed that recording with "Jazz Life" where she steps back into the jazz tradition as a singer and writer, scatting, scooping and purring as she does on her previous releases.
+She also plays the piano on the poignant, self-penned "Elgin Avenue", an homage to her childhood home in Baltimore.